abhinavgup/ProgrammingQuestions/README.md

 # ProgrammingQuestions

-This repository contains simple programming questions in java
+This repository contains simple programming questions in java and  c++